-Creating an effective homeschool plan can be overwhelming and challenging as there are many different aspects, direct and indirect, that must be considered.
-Homeschooling is very unique to each family that homeschools, and it varies a lot depending on various factors, including your family’s lifestyle, your location and your approach to teaching.
-From working with many homeschooling families, we’ve compiled the best tips on how to organize your homeschool day, which have worked for thousands of families!
+Creating an effective homeschool plan can be overwhelming and challenging as there are many different aspects that must be considered.
+Homeschooling is very unique to each family that chooses this style of education, and varies a lot depending on various factors, including your family’s lifestyle, your location and your approach to teaching.
+From working with thousands of homeschooling families, we’ve compiled the best tips on how to organize your homeschool day!

 Create an overall plan for the whole homeschool year.
 This should be in accordance with the topics you want to cover and should fit your family’s lifestyle.
-Once you’re happy with the yearly plan, we recommend drafting a flexible, daily schedule that you want to follow - you may want to buy yourself a homeschool planner, or maybe diy your own!
+Once you’re happy with the yearly plan, we recommend drafting a flexible, daily homeschool schedule that you want to follow - you may want to buy yourself a homeschool planner, or maybe diy your own!

-This is especially important if you know you’re going to need to prepare specific class materials, such as printed resources, books, arts and crafts supplies or even access to an electronic device during your homeschool day!
+This is especially important if you know you’re going to need to prepare specific class materials, such as printed resources, workbooks, art supplies or even access to an electronic device during your homeschool day!